jeygith/cleanuperr/variables.md

 - Required: No.

 #### **`NOTIFIARR__ON_STALLED_STRIKE`**
 - Controls whether to notify when an item receives a stalled download strike.
+This includes strikes for being stuck while downloading metadata.
+- Type: Boolean
+- Possible values: `true`, `false`
+- Default: `false`
+- Required: No.

+#### **`NOTIFIARR__ON_SLOW_STRIKE`**
+- Controls whether to notify when an item receives a slow download strike.
+This includes strikes for having a low download speed or slow estimated finish time.
 - Type: Boolean
 - Possible values: `true`, `false`
 - Default: `false`